 I first met Mr. Ikehata when Rev. Tesshu, a Buddhist priest, took Columban Fr.
 Bede Cleary and me to meet him on a hot summer day.
 The four of us were sitting round a low table in the tatami room and in no time at all the conversation was about the Holy Spirit.

 I arrived in Peru thinking that it wouldn’t be very challenging.
 I was sent straight away to Bolivia to learn Spanish.
 When I arrived there my host family was waiting for me at the airport with my name written on a piece of paper.
-We waved to each other.
-Then we went to their home in silence.

 Dear Friends of the Children of Cusco, Peru: